fidian/phonydata/README.md

 ### `defineForObject(target, hashOfGenerators)`

 Adds multiple generators.
-Shorthand, convenience function.
+Shorthand, convenience function that accepts generator functions or arrays of values as the property values.

     import { defineForObject, PhonyData } from 'phonydata';
     class ExtendedPhonyData extends PhonyData {}